hayleigh-dot-dev/elm-promisify/README.md

 })
 ```

-I've notice this trip a few people up on the Elm slack in the past, not realising
+I've noticed this trip a few people up on the Elm slack in the past, not realising
-that they need to do this.
-I also find the code written this way to be a bit
+that they need to wait for the next animation frame to give Elm time to render.
-ugly.
-To rememdy this I've created **elm-promisify** that turns elm app
+I also find the code written this way to be a bit ugly.
+To rememdy this I've
-initialisation into a promise (or a 'thenable' if promises aren't supported in
+created **elm-promisify** that turns elm app initialisation into a promise (or
-your browser).
+a 'thenable' if promises aren't supported in your browser).

-The above code can now be rewritten:
+Now, the above code can now be rewritten:

 ```javascript
 import { Elm } from './Main.elm'